pangeo-forge/pangeo-forge-orchestrator/docs/recipe-feedstock-sequence.md

+# A recipe's journey

-# Sequence of events: recipe PR to feedstock repo
+## From recipe PR to feedstock repo

 ```mermaid
 sequenceDiagram